 THE AVERAGE COST OF ACCOMODATION IS $264 PER DAY

-After you’ve arrived, moving between attractions is a breeze albeit robust in options.
+Once you’re there, though, moving between attractions is a breeze.
 Buses, double decker buses and trams are all frequent and notable ways to travel in London.
 Prices vary per trip from $2 to $6 but you will need a prepaid Visitor Oyster Card or Oyster Card to get on and off each mode.
 It’s important to note, you can hop on and off as much as you’d like within one hour of your journey’s first touch in and you will never pay more than $6.43 each day no matter how many touches you make.
 If you opt for the 7-day pass you’ll pay $26.

 The underground railroad, better known as the Tube, is a busy network that covers 9 zones.
 It’s a common and inexpensive way to get around, as long as you purchase the correct card rather than buying a single ticket pass during your journey.
 A single ticket costs $6.50, that’s more than double what you’d pay on an Oyster Card at $2.85.
 In fact, if you plan on using public transportation for more than one trip during your stay it’s best to get the Oyster Card.

 The overground railway is another option, although not as commonly used as its underground counterpart.
 Stops are less frequent, but the view is better.
 Connected to the railway system, Docklands Light Railway, or DLR is an innovative driverless option linking Emirates Air Line cable car and London City Airport.
 Oyster Card applies.